clojurewerkz/elastisch.docs/articles/getting_started.md

 ## Connecting Over HTTP (Specifying Node HTTP Endpoint)

 Before you can index and search with Elastisch, it is necessary to tell Elastisch what ElasticSearch node to use.
-To use the HTTP transport, you use the `clojurewerkz.elastisch.rest/connect!` function that takes an endpoint as its sole argument:
+To use the HTTP transport, you use the `clojurewerkz.elastisch.rest/connect` function that takes an endpoint as its sole argument and returns a connection (client) record:

 ``` clojure
 (ns clojurewerkz.elastisch.docs.examples